heisluke/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

-#Loops and conditions and parsing.
+# Loops and conditions and Parsing

-In This project, i learned to
+In this Project, I learnt to use Loops & Condition Statements in Bash, Why i should be using `#!/usr/bin/env bash`over `#!/usr/bin/bash`, how to use the `cut` command and what files and others comparison operators are

+## Tasks
-1. Create ssh keys
+- Create ssh keys